pikepdf/pikepdf/docs/installation.rst

 Windows).
 See our continuous integration build script in ``.appveyor.yml`` for detailed and current instructions.
 Or use the wheels which save this pain.

 These instructions require the precompiled binary ``qpdf.dll``.
-See the QPDF documentation if you also need to build this DLL from source.
+See the qpdf documentation if you also need to build this DLL from source.
 Both should be built with the same compiler.
 You may not mix and match MinGW and Visual C++ for example.